vim-volt/volt/_docs/json-dsl.md

 This expression is evaluated to `[1, 2, 3]`.

 Each expression has 0 or more parameters.
-And evaluation strategy is a non-strict evaluation.
+And evaluation strategy is an eager evaluation.

 Parameter types are